-A stitched reflection on the charcoaled ambience and smouldering aroma left by the smoke of a campfire.
-Impossible to hold, this is our crystalline capture of a whisp of smoke before it dissipates into nothingness.
+Stitched reflections on the charcoaled ambience and smouldering aroma left by the smoke of a campfire.
+Impossible to hold, these are our crystalline captures of a whisp of smoke before it dissipates into nothingness.

-( 18cm diameter, Giclee prints on ricepaper, sewn together using 100% cotton thread )
+( 18cm and 8cm in diameter respectively, Giclee prints on ricepaper, sewn together using 100% cotton thread )

 Lake Mournpall, Mallee Country, Australia

 During our trip to the outback we spent a night camping deep in the Mallee on the shore of Lake Mournpall.
 After a few defeating days on the road, where flooding had delayed our journey and re-routed us through odd country towns and regional cities, we welcomed the atmospheric silence broken by the warbles of the butcherbirds nested in the trees above us.
 As our campfire crackled and the resident frog life started their twilight symphony, we watched the stars appear and felt our road trip frustrations fall away into the darkness.